maheshsabnis/blazejan2021/readme.md

 UI for Accepting the product data, use the <form> tag and submit the form with the Product Information.
 Once this page is posted, recived the posted data and the data has to be added in the server in Products array.
 Display this products array in the table back to the page.

 HINT: https://www.dotnetcurry.com/nodejs/1216/using-nodejs-process-post-data

+Create a Node.js app that will perform Async operations for Reading / Writing data to external service using 'Q' library